tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 ![The updated Rango index page, after applying both the jumbotron and two-column layout.
 How much better does it look now?](images/ch12-bootstrap-styled-index.png)

 ### The Login Page
 Now that the index page has been styled, let's turn our attention to Rango's login page.
 On the Bootstrap website, there is a demonstration [login form](https://getbootstrap.com/docs/4.2/examples/sign-in/).
-If you take a look at the source, you'll notice that there are a number of classes that we need to include to get a basic login form to work using Bootstrap.
+If you take a look at the source, you'll notice that there are several classes that we need to include to get a basic login form to work using Bootstrap.
 To do this, we can start by replacing the `body_block` in the `registration/login.html` template with the following code.

 {lang="html",linenos=off}
 	{% block body_block %}